 Crochet Coral Reef: CO2CA-CO2LA Ocean and the UC Santa Cruz Satellite Reef are sponsored by the Institute of the Arts and Sciences in partnership with the Mary Porter Sesnon Art Gallery and the Seymour Marine Discovery Center.
 The Institute of the Arts and Sciences is part of UC Santa Cruz’s Arts Division.
 It is an interdisciplinary programming unit, which creates public exhibitions, public events, publications, and collaborations with faculty and students, aligning with UCSC’s teaching and research.
 The Sesnon Gallery encourages interdisciplinary discourse through the lens of the arts.

-Mary Porter Sesnon Art Gallery is closed from March 25 - April 3, 2017.
-Gallery hours: Tuesday–Saturday, 12 p.m. to 5 p.m., Wednesdays until 8 p.m.
+Mary Porter Sesnon Art Gallery Hours: Tuesday–Saturday, 12 p.m. to 5 p.m., Wednesdays until 8 p.m.
 The gallery is located at Porter College, UC Santa Cruz and is wheelchair accessible.
 Admission is free, and metered or special event parking is available at Porter College.
 Group tours are available by appointment at (831) 459-3606.

 Press about the UC Santa Cruz Satellite Reef and the Crochet Coral Reef exhibition at the Mary Porter Sesnon Art Gallery: